-- Professional Development activities are based upon detailed needs assessments that utilize student assessment results to target instructional areas that need strengthening. - Using disaggregated student data to determine educators' learning priorities. - Professional Development activities are developed that support implementation of strategies identified in your action plan. - Clear expectations in terms of teacher practice are identified for staff implementation. - An implementation evaluation is created, based upon specific expectations related to changes in teacher practice, which is used to validate the overall effectiveness of the professional development initiative. - The LEA has a systemic process that is used to validate whether or not providers have the capacity to present quality professional development. - Administrators participate fully in all professional development sessions targeted for their faculties. - Every Professional development initiative includes components that provide ongoing support to teachers regarding implementation. - The LEA has an ongoing monitoring system in place (i.e. walkthroughs, classroom observations).
+- Professional Development activities are based upon detailed needs assessments that utilize student assessment results to target instructional areas that need strengthening. - Using disaggregated student data to determine educators' learning priorities. - Professional Development activities are based upon detailed needs assessments that utilize student assessment results to target curricular areas that need further alignment. - Professional Development activities are developed that support implementation of strategies identified in your action plan. - Clear expectations in terms of teacher practice are identified for staff implementation. - An implementation evaluation is created, based upon specific expectations related to changes in teacher practice, which is used to validate the overall effectiveness of the professional development initiative. - The LEA has a systemic process that is used to validate whether or not providers have the capacity to present quality professional development. - Administrators participate fully in all professional development sessions targeted for their faculties. - Every Professional development initiative includes components that provide ongoing support to teachers regarding implementation. - The LEA has an ongoing monitoring system in place (i.e. walkthroughs, classroom observations). - Professional Education is evaluated to show its impact on teaching practices and student learning.